janickweberpals/imputation-ps-workflows/chapters/raking_weights.html.md

 ::: {.cell-output .cell-output-stdout}

 ```
+[1] "Raking converged in 11 iterations"
 [1] "Raking converged in 10 iterations"
+[1] "Raking converged in 10 iterations"
-[1] "Raking converged in 12 iterations"
+[1] "Raking converged in 10 iterations"
 [1] "Raking converged in 9 iterations"
-[1] "Raking converged in 12 iterations"
-[1] "Raking converged in 11 iterations"
-[1] "Raking converged in 12 iterations"
-[1] "Raking converged in 11 iterations"
-[1] "Raking converged in 11 iterations"
 [1] "Raking converged in 10 iterations"
 [1] "Raking converged in 11 iterations"
+[1] "Raking converged in 17 iterations"
+[1] "Raking converged in 9 iterations"
+[1] "Raking converged in 13 iterations"
 ```